awsdocs/aws-site-to-site-vpn-user-guide/doc_source/your-cgw.md

 Rules I1, I2, O1, and O2 enable the transmission of IKE packets\.
 Rules I3, I4, O3, and O4 enable the transmission of IPsec packets that contain the encrypted network traffic\.

+**Note**
-If you are using NAT traversal \(NAT\-T\) on your device, you must include rules that allow UDP access over port 4500\.
+If you are using NAT traversal \(NAT\-T\) on your device, ensure that UDP traffic on port 4500 is also allowed to pass between your network and the AWS Site\-to\-Site VPN endpoints\.
 Check if your device is advertising NAT\-T\.

 ## Multiple VPN connection scenarios<a name="your-cgw-multiple-connection"></a>